trombiano1/aoc_2023/README.md

 ## Day 9
 #### Part 1 & 2
-I think I'm getting used to Rust :) I was able to write most of the code without looking anything up. $O(N)$
+I think I'm getting used to Rust :) I was able to write most of the code without looking anything up. $O(N^2)$